mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_train_java.md

 ### Example

 The following codes shows the Mnist data reading and data preprocessing process:

-Currently, java does not provide data processing API such as C++ `Dataset` class and its extended classes.
-Users need to define the data preprocessing process by themselves.
-After processing the image or text data into byte data, copy it to the input of the model.

 ```java
     public void readMNISTFile(String inputFileName, String labelFileName, Vector<DataLabelTuple> dataset) {